juhoinkinen/Annif-wiki/Backend:-vw_multi.md

 You can check out the [VW documentation about command line arguments](https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Command-line-arguments) for more details about the parameters.

-The backend performs analysis for longer documents in chunks: the document is represented as a list of sentences, and that list is turned into chunks.
+The backend processes longer documents in chunks: the document is represented as a list of sentences, and that list is turned into chunks.
 With a `chunksize` of 2 (as above), each chunk is made of 2 sentences, except for the last chunk which may be shorter.
 Each chunk is analyzed separately and the results are averaged.
 Setting `chunksize` to a high value such as 10000 will in practice disable chunking.

 ### Probabilities setting